symfony/symfony-docs/quick_tour/the_architecture.rst

 The new ``DATABASE_URL`` environment variable was added *automatically* and is already referenced by the new ``doctrine.yaml`` configuration file.
-By combining environment variables and Flex, you're using industry best practices without any extra effort.
+By combining environment variables and Flex, you are using industry best practices without any extra effort.

 Keep Going!
 -----------